Updated April 11 2024

 How to perform the conversion using Notepad++

-6) Now paste the original Trusted App key into the document after the NUL character: (Click to zoom in)
+3) Now paste the original Trusted App key into the document after the NUL character:

-7) Select the entire string using CTRL-A. Everything should be highlighted, there should be no extra spaces or carriage returns.
-ONLY the string in the syntax as specified. fullstringselected
+4) Select the entire string using CTRL-A. Everything should be highlighted, there should be no extra spaces or carriage returns.

-9) You should see the entire string change as it is now converted to Base64 Encoding as shown below: (Click to Zoom) converted
+5) You should see the entire string change as it is now converted to Base64 Encoding as shown below:

 STEP 5: Login to IMAP using Base64 Encoded String